On the difficulty to know, and the role of the second law of thermodynamics as an instrument of creation.

 The proper scope of science is to describe the regularities of nature, to make it more predictable and to have a better command over it.
 By design, to achieve its objective, science has no framework to formulate or answer questions about purpose, values, meaning of life.

 Thus, what matters most in our everyday life is outside the scope of science; science is completely blind for it.
 However, modern science (in the view of its atheistic proponents) tends to replace God by Chance, giving Her most of the qualities traditionally assigned to God, with one notable exception: it is asserted that Chance is blind.

-Science, by the design of its creators blind for purpose, promotes (according to its atheistic spokesmen) the blind watchmaker Chance as its most creative power.
+Science, blind for purpose by the design of its creators, promotes (according to its atheistic spokesmen) the blind watchmaker Chance as its most creative power.
 And the science-credulous mankind of the 20th and 21st century accepted this poor substitute for the real God as its new Goddess.
 With the supreme wisdom ``Meaningless!
 Meaningless!
 Utterly meaningless!
-Everything is meaningless!''
-(Eccl.
-1:2) on its banner, borrowed from ancient times, Goddess Chance leads us into a life that turns out to be a chasing after the wind.
+Everything is meaningless!'' on its banner, borrowed from ancient times (Eccl.
+1:2), Goddess Chance leads us into a life that turns out to be a chasing after the wind.

 The greatest scientists of former times, like Newton and Maxwell, considered their science to be work to the glory of God.
 But today God must let his prophets speak again: ``My people have committed two sins: they have turned away from me, the spring of living water, and have dug their own wells, broken wells that cannot hold water'' (Jer.
 2:12-13).
 Nevertheless, the Lord still invites us: ``Come, all you who are thirsty, come to the waters...
 Why spend money on what is not bread, and your labor on what does not satisfy?
 Listen, listen to me, and eat what is good, and your soul will delight in the richest of fare.
 Give ear and come to me; hear me, that your soul may live.''
 (Is.
 55:1-3)